kangalio/rustbot/README.md

 You will need to provide several environment variables.
 A convenient way to do this is to copy the `.env.example` file to `.env` and fill out the values.
 Then run the bot with the `.env` file applied.

+Also set `SQLX_OFFLINE` to `true` if you're running the bot for the first time.
+Otherwise, SQLx will try to call into the database to check query correctness, which fails if the database hasn't been set up yet.

 Example command-line for Linux:
-`set -a && source .env && set +a && cargo run --release`
+`set -a && source .env && set +a && SQLX_OFFLINE=true cargo run --release`

 ### Docker